Child restraints and booster seats: the law

 Children with additional needs

-If you have a child with additional needs, it might be more challenging to keep your child safe in the car.
+If you have a child with additional needs, like a medical condition or physical disability, there might be exemptions to child restraint road rules.

-If you use a modified restraint you need to get an exemption because the restraint might not meet legal requirements and safety standards.
+If you’ve had a restraint modified so that your child can use it, the restraint will not meet legal requirements.
+This means that you need an exemption from the requirements.
 Check with your occupational therapist or your state’s road safety authority for more information.